madrisan/nagios-plugins-linux/README.md

 ## Alpine, CentOS/RHEL, Debian, and Fedora Packages

-The `.rpm` and `.deb` packages for CentOS/RHEL, Debian, and Fedora can be built using the following commands
+The `.apk`, `.rpm` and `.deb` packages for Alpine, CentOS/RHEL, Debian, and Fedora can be built using the following commands

 Command            | Distribution
 ------------------ | ------------